-- In the left-side navigation pane, choose Certificates.
+- In the left-side navigation pane, click Certificates.

-- On the Create Certificate page, select Upload Third-Party Certificate.
+- In the Create Certificate panel, select Upload Third-party Certificate.

-A certificate cannot be used across regions.
-If you need to use a certificate in multiple regions, select all the required regions.
+Certificates cannot be used across regions.
+If you need to use a certificate in multiple regions, you must select all of the required regions.

 - Server Certificate: For HTTPS one-way authentication, only the server certificate and the private key are required.

 - CA Certificate: For HTTPS mutual authentication, both the server certificate and the CA certificate are required.

 Public Key Certificate